Royal Montgomeryshire Militia: War of American Independence

 The Montgomeryshire Militia marched out of Welshpool on 8 June bound for the invasion-threatened county of Kent.
 It was stationed at Coxheath Camp near Maidstone, which was the army's largest training camp.
 Here the completely raw militia were exercised as part of a division alongside regular troops while providing a reserve in case of French invasion of South East England.
 As an understrength unit the Montgomery Militia was attached to the artillery park with two other small Welsh regiments.
-On 6 November the regiment left the tented camp and moved into winter quarters in Maidstone.Owen, pp. 20–1.
+On 6 November the regiment left the tented camp and moved into winter quarters in Maidstone.

 On 1 June 1779 the regiment began marching out to that summer's camp on the coast at Fairlight Down on the Sussex coast.
 It spent the winter in quarters at Ashford and Wye in Kent, where in January and April 1780 it received parties of recruits sent from Mellington and Welshpool in Montgomeryshire.
 From 8 June to 28 October the regiment was in camp at Dartford.
 Eight officers and 10 other ranks claimed leave to go home to vote in the 1780 general election Then the whole regiment was ordered back to Montgomeryshire, arriving at Bishop's Castle on 2 November and taking up quarters at Montgomery, Welshpool and Newtown.

 While the regiment was in its home county the Earl of Powis attempted to augment it by an additional company raised by voluntary enlistment.
-But the legislation to allow this was unclear, and in April 1781 the War Office refused Powis permission to raise the company.Western, pp. 212–5.
+But the legislation to allow this was unclear, and in April 1781 the War Office refused Powis permission to raise the company.
 The regiment marched back to Kent in June 1781, spending the summer at Lenham Heath Camp between Maidstone and Ashford.
 This year an inspecting general found that 220 of the muskets issued to the regiment in 1775 were unfit for service.
 The Montgomeryshires spent the winter of 1781–2 quartered in Croydon, Surrey, and Bromley, Kent.
 They returned to Coxheath Camp for the summer of 1782, then wintered in Dartford, with the Light Company detached to Maidstone.
 The Peace of Paris ended the war in 1783, and in February the regiment was sent home to Montgomeryshire to be disembodied.